farling42/fvtt-pdf-pager/README.md

 ### migratePDFlinks

-A second function will update all the @PDF links in your journal entries (both in the world and in unlocked) compendiums to the new syntax.
+A second function will update all the @PDF links in your journal entries (both in the world and in unlocked) compendiums to the @UUID syntax.

 The new link will be to a Journal Entry called "bookname" (see OLD syntax below), and one of the PDF pages inside that journal entry: either a PDF page called "bookname" otherwise the first PDF page in that journal entry.